 All matters not covered by these rules and regulations will be passed on and settled by the Livestock Committee and/or Departmental Committees.

 The Clarke County fair has been around for 68 years and doesn’t plan on slowing down any time soon.
-Filled with community, family legacies, animal shows, and some great barbecue chicken, you won’t want to miss being a part of the great things our fair has to offer.
+Filled with community, family legacies, animal shows, and some great barbecue chicken, our fair is one you do not want to miss!